-What Happens When You are at Fault for a Car Accident?
+What Happens If You are at Fault in a Car Accident in Florida?

 No one plans to be in a car accident.
 However, car crashes occur every day throughout Florida.
 If you are involved in a car wreck, try not to panic.